AguaClara/String-Digester/TricklingFilter_Final_Report.md

 ### Dosing Rate

-The dosing rate of on a trickling filter is the depth of liquid discharged on top of the packing for each pass of the distributor (Tchobanoglous et. al. 2003, pp 898).
-To achieve the desired flowrate, plant operators can change a number of control points in the system to do so.
+The dosing rate of a trickling filter is defined as the depth of liquid discharged on top of the packing for each pass of the distributor (Tchobanoglous et. al. 2003, pp 898).
+To achieve the desired flow rate, plant operators can change a number of control points in the system.
 Firstly, the locations of some existing orifices can be reversed to the front of the distributor arm.
 An alternative to this would be to add reversed deflectors to existing orifice discharges.
-The final, and most energy-intensive alternative to dosing control is to include a variable-speed electric driver to the rotating distributor arm.
+The most energy-intensive alternative to dosing control is to include a variable-speed electric driver to the rotating distributor arm.

 <div class="alert alert-block alert-danger">
-Revise to be concise.

 What does reversing the location of the existing orifices do?
 Make the flow rate increase or decrease?
 </div>